Home » Local News

 If this is his first time to be arrested or convicted of the nonviolent crime of retail theft, he has the option of avoiding jail time in return for paying a fine and being sentenced to community service.

-• Richard Bininya said:
+• Richard Bininya says:

 I would be ashamed of considering a $450.00 tie purchase in this real estate market.
 Champagne tastes sometimes are hard to extinguish, having the money or not.
 I am guessing Mr. S may have not been so prepared to spend $450.00 on 3 ties either, but he really wanted them.